thestormforge/examples/hpa/README.md

 Additionally, you will to initialize Red Sky Ops (v1.6.4+) in your cluster.
 You can download a binary for your platform from the [releases page](https://github.com/redskyops/redskyops-controller/releases) and run `redskyctl init` (while connected to your cluster).
 For more details, see [the installation guide](https://redskyops.dev/docs/install/).

-To allow the controller to patch the deployments and the HPA during the experiment, run `redskyctl generate rbac -f experiment.yaml | kubectl apply -f -` to generate the proper RBAC permissions.
+To allow the controller to patch the deployments and the HPA during the experiment, generate the proper RBAC permissions by running the following:
+`redskyctl generate rbac -f experiment.yaml | kubectl apply -f -` to generate the proper RBAC permissions.